danilocgsilva/mysqlbkp_prefix3/docs/README.md

 * Check if a path exists
 * Check if a path is writable
 * Return error message with instructions if wrong number of variables is provided
+* Validates the number of given variables.
+* Returns a message to say how to provides valid argument amounts.